-Fiber cement replacement siding is the best long-term solution to damaged siding.
-Vinyl siding is known for its thin nature.
-It tends to dent easily during storms due to debris or high winds.
-Vinyl can crack from the changes in temperature, leaving you with a compromised home exterior.
+Fiber cement siding products such as James Hardie is the best long-term solution to damaged siding.
+Vinyl siding tends to dent easily during storms due to debris or high winds, or can crack from changes in temperature, leaving you with a compromised home exterior.

-Fiber cement delivers impressive durability even when exposed to severe storms and high winds.
+Hardie Board, on the other hand, delivers impressive durability even when exposed to severe storms and high winds.
 Rest at ease that your home is fully protected against strong winds with long-lasting fiber cement.
-Its makeup stands up to the weather and gives you confidence your home is well fortified.

-Fiber cement is made of cement, sand, and cellulose.
-This enduring combination lasts up to 50 years while looking gorgeous.
+Being made of cement, sand, and cellulose, this enduring combination lasts up to 50 years while looking gorgeous.
 Its weather resistance, fire and pest resistance, and vibrant color with UV resistance means your home will stand out on your block—in a good way!

 Fortify Your Home with Beautiful Fiber Cement Siding